critmcdonald/agate-examples/docs/imports.md

 To do:

-* add from xlsx hints if any
+* add xlsx hints, if any
 * add a loop of imports for a series of files that are similar except for an id or filename.
 So I can update the list of IDs or names and they would all import, then I can `.merge()` them together.